-General Liability Each member government pays an annual contribution to cover estimated losses for a fiscal year (claims year).
-After the close of a fiscal year, outstanding claims are valued.
-A retrospective deposit computation is then made for each open claims year.
-Claims are pooled separately between police and non-police.
+General Liability In the liability program, claims are pooled separately between police and non-police.
 (1) The payroll of each member is evaluated relative to the payroll of other members.
-A variable credibility factor is determined for each member, which establishes the weight applied to payroll and the weight applied to losses within (2) The first layer of losses includes incurred costs up to \$30,000 for each occurrence and is evaluated as a percentage of the pool's total incurred costs within the first layer.
+A variable credibility factor is determined for each member, which establishes the weight applied to payroll and the weight applied to losses within the formula.
+(2) The first layer of losses includes incurred costs up to \$30,000 for each occurrence and is evaluated as a percentage of the pool's total incurred costs within the first layer.
 (3) The second layer of losses includes incurred costs from \$30,000 to \$750,000 for each occurrence and is evaluated as a percentage of the pool's total incurred costs within the second layer.
 (4) Incurred costs in excess of \$750,000 up to the reinsurance attachment point of \$5 million are distributed based on the outcome of cost allocation within the first and second loss layers.
 (5) Costs of covered claims from \$5 million to \$10 million are paid under a reinsurance contract subject to a \$2.5 million annual aggregate deductable.
 Costs of covered claims from \$10 million to \$15 million are paid under two reinsurance contracts subject to a combined \$3 million annual aggregate deductible.
-On a cumulative basis for all 2010-11 reinsurance contracts the annual aggregate deductible is \$5.5 million.
+On a cumulative basis for all 2011-12 reinsurance contracts, the annual aggregate deductible is \$5.5 million.
 (6) Costs of covered claims from \$15 million up to \$50 million are covered through excess insurance policies.